• Skip to primary navigation

 • ×

-Home » Soups » Easy Butternut Squash Soup Recipe
+Home » Soups » Roasted Butternut Squash Soup Recipe

 A bowl of butternut squash soup.

-This dairy-free, gluten-free and vegan recipe for Roasted Butternut Squash Soup is an easy and delicious recipe to enjoy during the cooler season.
-It’s a creamy blend of butternut squash, ripe pears with just enough spice from ginger for added flavor!
-Great as an everyday or holiday soup that is sure to please family and friends.
+This dairy-free, gluten-free, vegan recipe for Roasted Butternut Squash Soup is easy and delicious to enjoy during the fall.
+It’s a creamy blend of butternut squash and ripe pears with just enough spice from ginger for added flavor!

 Butternut squash soup in a white soup bowl.